Crocus City Hall attack: Casualties

-The attack left at least 149 dead, with possibly more dying of their wounds after the assault, and 609 injured, some of them critically.
+The attack left 151 dead, with more reportedly dying of their wounds after the assault, and 609 injured, some of them critically.
 Aside from gunshot wounds, some of the deaths were caused by smoke inhalation.
 According to the Russian Children's Rights Commissioner, Maria Lvova-Belova, six children were killed and seven more injured in the attack.
 Eight children also lost their parents.
 The oldest fatality was a woman in her 70s.
 Most of the victims were from the northwestern edge of Moscow, including Krasnogorsk and Khimki.
 Three citizens of Belarus, two from Kyrgyzstan, and one each from Moldova, Armenia and Azerbaijan were among those killed.

-The search for victims ended on 23 March.
+The search for the victims ended on 23 March.
 The health department of Moscow said it expected to finish identification of bodies in two weeks.
-As of 30 March, 134 fatalities had been identified.
+As of 30 March 134 fatalities had been identified.

 The members of Picnic posted on Instagram that they and their management were "alive and safe", with TASS later reporting that they had been evacuated.
 However, the band later said on VK that one of the band's staff members was missing; the band's assistant director was on the merchandise stall and died in the attack.

 Alexei Filatov, an anti-terrorist operations expert, attributed the large amount of casualties to the fire brigade being delayed by traffic congestion.

+Another victim died on 27 September 2025.
+A further victim died on 14 March 2026.